 Niton™ XLp XRF Analyzer Quickly identify and quantify lead resulting from damaged exterior paint, residual contamination from leaded gasoline, a former pesticide application or by-products from an industrial process.
 Thermo Scientific™ Niton™ XLp 300 Series XRF analyzers perform elemental analysis for residential lead paint testing and measure environmental contaminants in soil, sediment, dust, air and consumer goods, helping public health and environmental professionals pinpoint lead’s location, identify the sources of contamination and confirm that clearance criteria have been achieved after abatement.

 BEWARE: There are many home inspectors which will claim they can inspect for lead-paint.
-EPA only recognizes anyone including a home inspector whom is licensed by EPA to perform such inspection.
-The person or home inspector can be fined several thousand of dollars if your inspector or person is not licensed.
-In other words, just because you are a licensed Florida home inspector does not mean you can perform Lead-based Paint Inspections to include just sampling.
+EPA only recognizes anyone including a home inspector whom is licensed Lead-based Paint Inspector or the higher certification of Lead-based Paint Risk Assessor.
+The home inspector can be fined several thousand of dollars if not licensed.
+In other words, just because you are a Licensed Florida Home Inspector does not mean you can perform Lead-based Paint Inspections to include sampling and taking it to a lab.